 3. Vintage accessories add character and a comforting sense of days gone by

-The space above and around the bedhead is a great place to create a mini gallery wall of vintage accessories and old family photographs.
+If you're looking to create a vintage bedroom, then the space above and around the bedhead is a great place to create a mini gallery wall of vintage accessories and old family photographs.
 Add in a foxed glass antique mirror as a focal point and to help reflect light in a low-ceilinged room.

 Don't miss our cottage lighting ideas for pretty, practical solutions.